deepam20050/IOI-archive/README.md

-Moving my solutions to various OJ problem during my **International Olympiad in Informatics** training days to GitHub from Google Drive.
+Moved my solutions to various OJ problem during my **International Olympiad in Informatics** training days to GitHub from Google Drive.

 Currently pertaining to what all I've solved since July, 2015 till January, 2019 from the online judges :